awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------

+1. After your cluster update is complete, update your nodes to the same Kubernetes minor version as your updated cluster\.
+For more information, see [Self\-managed node updates](update-workers.md) or [Updating a managed node group](update-managed-node-group.md)\.
+Any new pods launched on Fargate will have a `kubelet` version that matches your cluster version\.
+Existing Fargate pods aren't changed\.

 1. \(Optional\) If you deployed the Kubernetes Cluster Autoscaler to your cluster before updating the cluster, update the Cluster Autoscaler to the latest version that matches the Kubernetes major and minor version that you updated to\.

    1. Open the Cluster Autoscaler [releases](https://github.com/kubernetes/autoscaler/releases) page in a web browser and find the latest Cluster Autoscaler version that matches your cluster's Kubernetes major and minor version\.
 For example, if your cluster's Kubernetes version is 1\.20 find the latest Cluster Autoscaler release that begins with 1\.20\.
 Record the semantic version number \(`<1.20.n>`\) for that release to use in the next step\.